Larry Hughes: Personal life

-Hughes played Kelly Rowland's boyfriend in the music video of Nelly's single "Dilemma".
+Hughes played Kelly Rowland's boyfriend in the music video for Nelly's single "Dilemma".

 In 2014, Hughes started a basketball clinic that later became known as the Larry Hughes Basketball Academy.
-Since 2019 it has operated out of a facility in Chesterfield, Missouri.
+Since 2019 it has operated out of a facility in Chesterfield as well as Fenton, Missouri.

 In November 2020, Hughes announced plans to open two cannabis dispensaries in St. Louis with former Knicks teammate Al Harrington.

-Hughes is the godfather of Boston Celtics player Jayson Tatum, whose father was Hughes' high school and college teammate.
+Hughes is the godfather of Boston Celtics player Jayson Tatum, whose father, Justin, was Hughes' high school and college teammate.